ibm-cloud-architecture/denim-compute/book/docs/usecase/bai-scenario-walkthrough.md

 As the test emulation progresses you will see data variables set including the batch of emulated Auto Claim business objects (one instance is expanded in the list below for illustration).
 ![](images/bai-scenario-walkthrough-baw5.png)

-The emulation workflow instances may take a few minutes to complete depending on the total number of claims that were specified as the logic organises the data into batches with a timed delay between them.
+The emulation workflow instances may take a few minutes to complete depending on the total number of claims that were specified as the logic organizes the data into batches with a timed delay between them.
 When the emulation workflow instance has completed (which can be verified in Process Inspector) and we are satisfied it behaves as expected we can then relaunch the workflow and this time submit a real emulation run.
 Here in this first section we have set `Number of Claims` to 500 and the `Maximum Claim Amount` to 50000.
 (Please be aware that the more instances that are created here the more work for BAW operations team to clean up afterwards and purge the completed instances.
 Also the more instances requested the higher the relative load on the system so we recommend you exercise due care here and not unduly load a system that might have other business-critical workloads on it.
 If in doubt check with your operations team).
 ![](images/bai-scenario-walkthrough-baw6.png)

 The next set of settings control the spread of paths through the `Auto Claims` workflow.
 Simple scenarios do not have any adjustment, fraud checking etc and so we set a relatively low figure for this.
 Next the `Percentage in Progress` setting controls the spread of items that have emulated delays in processing (so that later, in BAI Dashboards, you can see interactively how active instances behave and the changes that occur as they move through their lifecycles). `Percentage Potential Fraud` emulates the path in the workflow whereby the call out to ODM rules determines whether there is a potential fraud situation that needs investigating.
 The `Percentage Confirmed Fraud` setting then controls what percentage of those potential frauds have been determined to be actual frauds (the rest will end up as being cleared of fraud).